lee-zhg/Intro-Watson-Translator/parallel-corpus-model.md

 1. Check the status of the new custom model.

-    The following command gets information for the model identified by the model ID `$MODELID`.
+    The following command gets information for the model identified by the model ID `$MODELID2`.

     ```
-    $ curl --user "apikey:$apikey" "$url/v3/models/$MODELID?version=2018-05-01"
+    $ curl --user "apikey:$apikey" "$url/v3/models/$MODELID2?version=2018-05-01"
     ```

 1. When the model status is available, your model is ready to use with your service instance.